theochemel/SwiftWamp/README.md

 SwiftWamp is a WAMP implementation in Swift.
 SwiftWamp is a based to [Swamp 0.1.0](https://github.com/iscriptology/swamp/releases/tag/0.1.0)

-It currently supports calling remote procedures, subscribing on topics, and publishing events.
+It currently supports calling and register remote procedures, subscribing on topics, and publishing events.
 It also supports authentication using ticket & wampcra authentication.

-SwiftWamp `0.2.8` use WebSockets as its only available transport, and JSON as its serialization method.
+SwiftWamp `0.2.9` use WebSockets as its only available transport, and JSON as its serialization method.

 Contributions will be merged gladly!